albertllousas/mars-rover-kotlin/README.md

 We want to see your changes but not make them public.
 In order to do so create a new repo on bitbucket based on this project, make all the changes and give us access to see them ;).

 We need the commit list in order to check the evolution, naming and changes you made during the process.

-### What you expect
-Our intern have made as good as it could but not as we would.

-- Feel free to change as much code as you want, but you'll have to make it readable and maintainable.
-- Use any JVM language.
-- Code should be self-executable and self-compiled.
-This includes any dependency manager we will need (hint: maven or gradle)
-- Feel free to use any pattern, framework or whatever you want to.
-- Bug free will be a plus.
-- Include in your readme:
-  A brief text explaining what tech stack you used, architecture, design patterns...
-  Any problem you ran into while doing the code.
-  What you think could be improved in case there is any improvement to your own code.

 ## Getting Started